HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/types-of-events.md

 ## Unknown Trap

 Traps that cannot be interpreted are added as Unknown Traps.
-Contact the Hyperview support to add the appropriate mapping for these traps.
+Please contact the Hyperview support team to add the appropriate mapping for these traps.